Santa Cruz isn’t just a summer beach town, but it is also a great location to explore during the winter. Discover what to do in Santa Cruz in winter.

 Santa Cruz now has a number of breweries to choose from, including Discretion, Santa Cruz Mountain, Uncommon, Santa Cruz Ale Works, New Bohemia, Seabright (the original!), Steel Bonnet, and Sante Adairius Rustic Ales.

 I would personally recommend Discretion, Uncommon, New Bohemia, and Seabright Brewery if you can’t hit all of them.
+Discretion and New Bohemia also great places to eat in Santa Cruz.

 The only brewery that technically doesn’t have a public tasting room is Uncommon, but you can easily book a tour to see the brewery and try their beers in person by calling and booking an appointment at (831) 621-6270.